effects-1d/effects-1d/README.md

-# effects-1d
+# 1D Effects Framework

-Framework for creating and rendering 1D effects
+For Creating and rendering 1D effects.

+Meant for NeoPixel strips or POV displays.